NotTransEvelyn/EveWatch/README.md

 # Features
 > Disconnect, Makes you leave the lobby!

-> Platforms,Press grip to use them!
+> Platforms, Press grip to use them!

 > Speed Boost, Type: {CurrentSpeedName} Gives you a little boost in speed!